Gas tank drilled and drained in Gibbons - FortSaskOnline.com

 "The suspect, or suspects, had drilled right into the fuel tank of the victim's vehicle," said RCMP Corporal Sheldon Robb.

-In addition to the loss of fuel, Robb added that more repairs would most likely be needed.
+In addition to the loss of fuel, Robb added repairs would most likely be needed.

 "To replace or fix a fuel tank is quite an expense."

 Police recommend parking your vehicle in a garage if possible or, if parking outside, using a well lit area.
+Anyone with information is asked to call the Morinville RCMP at 780-939-4520 or Crime Stoppers at 1-800-222-8477.